M-Bekheet/Portfolio/README.md

   Portfolio
 </h1>

 Personal Portfolio built in Gatsby/React.

 ## 🔥 Features

   * The Portfolio is blazing fast.
-Check it's score [here](https://gtmetrix.com/reports/web-dev.works/wdxybj8q)
+Check it's performance score on [GTMetrix](https://gtmetrix.com/reports/web-dev.works/smEil0sV)
   * The Blog is integrated with Contentful API.
   * Google Analytics already works.
   * Styles made in flexbox, made it easier to be styled for different devices' screens.
   * The contact form works with Netlify Forms (no back-end work needed)
   * Netlify headers and assets cache are optimized.

 ## 🚀 Quick start